[?] Subscribe To This Site

 IF you’re willing to cull any rabbit that gets sick, whether you have a trio of meat rabbits in the backyard, or a show herd of a hundred or more, you can still have all healthy animals within two or three years by following these simple guidelines.
 And even if each litter contains just 1 healthy bunny in a litter of 8 to start out with, it IS possible to arrive at a healthy herd within several years.

-How to defeat Pasteurellosis:
+How to Defeat Pasteurellosis:

 • But be fair and reasonable - cull for disease, not for dust in the feed or nose in the water crock.